invest41/Data-Visualization-from-Webscraped-Data/README.md

 - I designed python packages for my tools and wrote extensive Python Algorithms into my source files
 - I wrote source files for Customized Web scraping, Data Cleaning and Filtering
 - I automated data formatting for my data sets into CSV and JSON file, into my Database and loading on Excel Spreadsheets
-- I retrieved sample Data, then visualised the Data Sets using JavaScript (D3 library), and HTML as well as python Libraries
+- I retrieved sample Data, then visualised the Data Sets using JavaScript (D3 library), and HTML as well as python Libraries (Pandas, Matplotlib, Seaborn, and Wordcloud)

 Process of use:
 - Run  "Webscraping_Tool" script and provide destination URL as input